TenebrisOS/Nots/README.md

 Nots is an open-source note-taking app designed primarly for Android, with privacy, simplicity, and customization in mind.
 It will later on feature self-hosted encrypted storage and colorful themes.

+This branch will focus on the online encrypted storage system and other experimental upcoming features.
+Once a feature will be relatively stable, I will automatically update the master branch and release a build.

 ## Features
+- [x] Basic stored notes
 - [ ] Dark / light themes
 - [ ] Material 3 colorful themes
 - [ ] Online self-host server
 - [ ] Encrypted storing (local/online)
+- [ ] Note Sharing

+If you want to experiment unreleased new features, check out the [dev_branch](https://github.com/TenebrisOS/Nots/tree/dev)

 ## Platforms Support
 - [x] Android
 - [ ] iOS (less probable)